haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 <a class="prompt prompt-info">
 Click on Fit and check if the correlation does improve
 </a>
 <a class="prompt prompt-question">
 Has the quality of the fit measured bu correlation coefficient improved?
 </a>

+Repeat this procedure using the second molecule (fit_1#1) corresponding to the C82+C34wHTH3 model.

 <a class="prompt prompt-question">
 What about the clashes?
 Is the fit between core and C82 better in terms of clashes?